- About Us

 Sharon Stahl, LMSW, Support Program Coordinator, is a graduate of Columbia University School of Social Work.
 Sharon provides young Jewish breast cancer survivors with navigation plans as well as educational resources.
 She also assists with coordinating and facilitating teleconferences and webinars for the Thriving Again program.

-Ellen Kleinhaus, EdM, MA, Program Manager and Campus Liaison, is a graduate of Columbia University's Teachers College.
+Ellen Kleinhaus, EdM, MA, Director of Campus and Community Engagement, is a graduate of Columbia University's Teachers College.
 Ellen liaises with Alpha Epsilon Phi and Alpha Epsilon Pi - the largest Jewish sorority and fraternity - and cultivates Sharsheret's ongoing partnership with Hillel: The Foundation for Jewish Campus Life and Chabad On Campus across the country.
 She also oversees Sharsheret's Bat/Bar Mitzvah program and coordinates Team Sharsheret at cancer walks and races, triathlons, and marathons in cities nationwide.

-Diane Borowsky, Development Associate, is a graduate of Rutgers University.
-Diane assists in all aspects of development and advancement, including grant writing, special events, and major gifts.
+Dina Muskin Goldberg, Development Associate, is a graduate of Yeshiva University and was named one of the Jewish Week’s “36 Under 36.”
+Dina assists in all aspects of development and advancement, including grant writing, special events, and major gifts.

 Sari Samuel, CPA, Controller, oversees Sharsheret's annual budget and financial matters.